Learned-Database Systems Security: A Framework

 \paragraphbe{Step 1: Identify ML components, their added information flows, and robustness.} It is crucial to understand the ML components of the learned system, focusing especially on the information flows that are added, and the resulting system's \emph{worst-case} performance bounds.
+Here, \emph{information flows} refer to the paths through which input data or workload observations influence system behavior via ML models---introducing new dependencies that may not exist in traditional systems.

 \paragraphbe{Step 2: Consider ML attacks on components.} Armed with an understanding of how the ML components interact with the rest of the system, the next step is to identify which, if any, preconditions exist for attacks on the ML components of the system.
 In this paper, we will focus on three kinds of attacks.
 They all exploit new information flows introduced by ML in learned systems, or the lack of worst-case guarantees provided by the ML component.
+Figure~\ref{fig:preconditions} illustrates how information flow and lack of robustness lead to these vulnerabilities.

 \emph{Adversarial inputs.} These are inference-time inputs crafted to make a model produce attacker-chosen or erroneous outputs~\cite{goodfellow2014explaining,szegedy2013intriguing}.
 A precondition of these attacks is an information flow from an attacker-supplied input to output, or that the ML component is not robust to adversarially-crafted inputs.